 The easiest method of black mold removal from porous materials is to simply throw away the infected object.
 A carpet that has developed the typical symptoms of mold, such as black or dark green spots should be thrown away because it could spread mold spores to other areas of the house.
 Books or files that are infected should also be thrown away or left under the sun for a good while.
 Sunlight can kill the black mold quite effectively by drying out the moisture that fungi need in order to grow.
 Bigger items such as mattresses should be thrown away since disinfecting it would be a difficult process.

-When black mold has taken root in porous materials such as wood and concrete you will need to take a different approach.
+When black mold has taken root in porous materials such as wood and concrete (hire contractors for remodeling projects here) you will need to take a different approach.
 A professional would first find out the exact spot where the infection has occurred and would then remove portions of the wall or floor to get to the mold spores.
 Next, they would remove any dark or discolored portions of the wall so as to eliminate the contaminated area completely.
 A strong disinfectant should then be used on the area.
 This is the best way to go about eliminating mold that has penetrated deep into porous materials.

 Another way of removing black mold from porous materials is by using a strong disinfectant such as borax powder.
 When mixed with water, it will penetrate any porous material, killing the spores and destroying their roots.
 It is best to pour one glass of borax into one gallon of water, stirring until the powder is completely dissolved.
 Before cleaning the affected area you should take certain precautions such as wearing donning gloves and a face mask.
 The spores of the fungus are tiny filaments that can move easily with any air currents created by your movements.
 Because of this, it is important to close all doors and windows while you are cleaning and disinfecting the area, so as not to allow the spores to spread to other rooms.
 You can navigate here to find out the right kind of mattress for yourself.